-ATRS had a 5.19% actuarially-determined return as compared to its 7.5% assumed rate of return.
+ATRS had a 7.38% actuarially determined return as compared to its 7.5% assumed rate of return.
 To reduce the impact of wild swings in the financial markets, annual results are spread over a four-year period (four-year smoothing).
-ATRS remains a stable 80% funded.
-Amortization required to fund the unfunded accrued actuarial liability (UAAL) remained at 28 years.
+ATRS remains a stable 80.6% funded.
+Amortization required to fund the unfunded accrued actuarial liability (UAAL) decreased to 27 years.

-Internal Controls
+Internal Control